Motivated sellers, price cuts and longer shopping times are hallmarks of the fall shopping season.

 “Home shopping season has been very soft this year,’’ says Ng.
 “This year, we peaked in February, March and April — that was the height of it.
 And now it’s going to slowly cool until we hit the end of the year, when it starts picking up again.”

 The pace of decision-making is still far from leisurely, but fewer shoppers in the fall means buyers are likely to have more time to consider their options.
-For example, last year, it took 17 days longer for a typical U.S. seller to accept an offer on their home in November than if they sold six months earlier, in May.
+In August, a typical seller found a buyer 27 days after listing their home for sale.
+That's three days longer than the previous month and a week longer than this time last year.

 “If you’re a buyer, you’re likely to have more time to decide on your options," Ng says.
 “You have time to really consider if that home is the right fit for you.”

 Mortgage rates have hovered around 6% to 7% for most of the past year.
-Barring some unfavorable economic news, rates are not expected to change much going into fall, Ng says.
+Barring some unfavorable economic news, rates are expected to hover in the low 6% going into the fall, Ng says.
 What’s likely to happen after that depends on the state of the economy.

-The Federal Reserve Board — which is charged with controlling inflation — kept its key rate unchanged at its June meeting.
+The Federal Reserve Board, which is responsible for controlling inflation and helping maximize employment, is eyeing at least one rate cut in the fall and possibly more.
 (The key rate is important because it influences interest rates throughout the economy, including mortgage rates.
 When the Fed lowers or raises the key rate, mortgage rates tend to follow.)
-Half of the fed board’s 19 members predicted a half percentage point cut in 2025, while the remainder predicted no cuts for the rest of the year or a small one – about a quarter percentage point.

 If mortgage rates do dip, buyers can save on their monthly payments — or boost their home-buying budget.
 But Ng says there are tradeoffs when rates drop, since lower rates tend to pull more buyers into the market.
 A surge of buyers means more competition, which could raise home prices, reduce choices and/or diminish buyers’ ability to negotiate price and other concessions.